dakshasubbaian/Search-Algorithm/README.md

 ```
 ii)	# Find the element in a list using Binary Search(Iterative Method).
 ```
-'''
-Program to find the element in a list using Binary Search(Iterative Method)..
+#Program to find the element in a list using Binary Search(Iterative Method)..
-Developed by:Daksha Subbaian
+#Developed by:Daksha Subbaian
-RegisterNumber:23003584
-'''
+#RegisterNumber:212223230036

 def binarySearchIter(array, k, low, high):
     while low<=high:
         mid=low+(high-low)//2